First published on Thursday, June 4, 2020

 Again—this is one of those reasons where your staff don’t need to have worked for you for two years.

-Unfair dismissal redundancy during probation period
+Unfair dismissal during probation period

 To dismiss someone during a probationary period quickly, have a term in your contract that allows you to do this.
+This is to avoid a breach of contract claim for which there is no service requirement.

 This is because, from time to time, a new hire won’t work out and you’ll need to dismiss someone while they’re on probation.

 An employee must have worked for you for at least two years, as we mentioned earlier, to make an unfair dismissal claim.
+Note, this is subject to change in the next few years.

-So for an employee with you for a certain period, with unfair dismissal under 2 years it’s 103 weeks of service for them to make a claim for unfair dismissal.
+So, for an employee with you for a certain period, with unfair dismissal under 2 years it’s 103 weeks of service for them to make a claim for unfair dismissal.

 But of course, your staff has entitlements to all contractual rights from day one.